-Joe Falco has been our Chief Operating Officer and President of the Mizrahi brands since September 2011.
+Joe Falco has been President and Chief Merchant of our Interactive Television business and our Creative Director since February 2019 and from September 2011 to February 2019, he served as our Chief Operating Officer and President of the Mizrahi brands since September 2011.
 Mr. Falco is a merchant with almost two decades of experience in managing lifestyle brands and business development.
 Mr. Falco served as President of Misook, a division of HMX, from February 2010 to February 2011 as Worldwide President and Chief Merchant for Elie Tahari from 2007 to 2009 and as President of Sixty USA from 2005 to 2006.
 Prior to that position, Mr. Falco was Senior Vice President for Dolce & Gabbana from 1998 to 2004, where he was responsible for North American development and operations.
 Mr. Falco started his career with the luxury retailer Barneys New York where he became a student of product merchandising and brand communication.